 How do You Define Hazardous Waste?

-Prohibited waste items are hazardous materials that are not allowed in our containers.
-Hazardous wastes are materials that pose a substantial threat to the environment, wildlife and public health due to their hazardous properties such as being toxic, flammable, radioactive, or corrosive.
+Hazardous waste are materials that pose a substantial threat to the environment, wildlife and public health due to their hazardous properties such as being toxic, flammable, radioactive, or corrosive.
 Due to the environmental threat posed by these materials, hazardous waste disposal is kept strictly separated from the municipal solid waste stream and is heavily regulated by the local, state, and federal authorities.

 The U.S. Environmental Protection Agency has four classifications for hazardous materials:

-These are wastes not explicitly listed by the EPA as hazardous but exhibit hazardous characteristics such as ignitability (oils or solvents), corrosivity (acids), reactivity, or toxicity (fatal if ingested or absorbed by the body).
+Characteristic Wastes - are those not explicitly listed by the EPA as hazardous but exhibit hazardous characteristics such as ignitability (oils or solvents), corrosivity (acids), reactivity, or toxicity (fatal if ingested or absorbed by the body).

-These are common types of hazardous wastes that the EPA has streamlined waste collection standards to encourage retailers and municipalities to establish their own collection programs.
+Universal Wastes - are common types of hazardous waste that the EPA has streamlined waste collection standards to encourage retailers and municipalities to establish their own collection programs.
 Common examples include fluorescent tubes, batteries and thermostats.